ChatGTP "surpasses" doctors in providing empathetic (and high-quality) advice to patient questions - breaking latest news - Breaking Latest News

 The role of social media

-The team randomly sampled cos 195 exchanges from AskDocs in which a qualified physician answered a public question.
+The team thus sampled randomly 195 exchanges from AskDocs in which a qualified physician answered a public question.
 The team provided the original question to ChatGPT and asked it to create an answer.
 A group of three licensed healthcare professionals he evaluated each question and the corresponding answers and did not know whether the answer came from a doctor or from ChatGPT.

 The limits of the study

-Without forgetting the ethical concerns that need to be addressed prior to implementing these technologies, including the need for human review of AI-generated content, both for accuracy and for potential false or fabricated information.
+Without forgetting the ethical concerns that “must be addressed before the implementation of these technologies, including the need for human review of AI-generated content, both in terms of accuracy and potential false or invented information”.
 According to Professor Pillon, the optimal use of a chatbot like ChatGPT could be within a search engine.

 Future scenarios

-Despite the limitations of this research and the frequent sensationalism around new technologies, according to Elena Giovanna Bignamifull professor of Anesthesia and Intensive Care at the University of Parma and expert in Artificial Intelligence of the Italian Society of Anesthesia, Analgesia, Resuscitation and Intensive Care (Siaarti), the study an interesting trailblazer, because it helps to identify the variables to focus on more in the future.
+Despite the limitations of this research and the frequent sensationalism around new technologies, according to Elena Giovanna Bignamifull professor of Anesthesia and Intensive Care at the University of Parma and expert in Artificial Intelligence of the Italian Society of Anesthesia, Analgesia, Resuscitation and Intensive Care (Siaarti), the study «is an interesting trailblazer, because it helps to identify the variables on which to focus more in the future».

-Finally, the researchers raise another doubt, namely understanding what the “quality of response” of the patients means, and not leaving free interpretation to technological tools, because this exposes the risk of data interpretation, and as such is not always uniform and close to reality, if you go beyond numbers or dichotomous answers (yes/no).
-AND ChatGPT not always able to understand the nuances, or to ask subsequent questions to better understand and put our patient in one category or another.
-This task of the human part, and that is of the health workers.
-The merit of these clinicians is to bring out a tool that can, paradoxically, strengthen the relationship between healthcare professionals and their patients because it will allow the doctor to have more information, perhaps in real time, and to have more time to devote himself to the relationship with the person that it needs, which chatGPT wasn’t created for, he concludes.
+« Finally, the researchers raise another doubt, and that is to understand what the “quality of response” of the patients means, and not leave free interpretation to technological tools, because this exposes to risks of interpretation of the data, and as such not always uniform and close to reality, if you go beyond numbers or dichotomous answers (yes/no).
+AND ChatGPT is not always able to understand the nuances, or to ask subsequent questions to better understand and put our patient in one category or another.
+This is the task of the human part, and that is of the health workers.
+The merit of these clinicians is to bring out a tool that can, paradoxically, strengthen the relationship between healthcare professionals and their patients because it will allow the doctor to have more information, perhaps in real time, and to have more time to devote himself to the relationship with the person that it needs, which chatGPT was not created for,” he concludes.